fanciscoprado/Git-Metrics/readme.md

     Java runtime is required for full functionality of the program.
 User need to input a full url from github with no restrictions in order to run properly.
 If there is a temp file the program will go to delete/rewrite that file in order list the metrics requested in the program.
     Proper copying for git url is also required.
+Also the git repo needs proper file format, for example no python can be read in the repo for the time being.